Bad Wolves: N.A.T.I.O.N. and departure of Tommy Vext (2019–2021)

-Hiring of Daniel "DL" Laskiewicz, Dear Monsters, and departure of Chris Cain (2021–present)
+Hiring of Daniel "DL" Laskiewicz, Dear Monsters, and departure of Chris Cain (2021–2023)

 On May 25, 2021, Tommy Vext claimed via his official Facebook account that Daniel "DL" Laskiewicz (former guitarist of The Acacia Strain) had joined Bad Wolves as their new lead vocalist.
 Vext followed this up by claiming that "the band is going to have to change its name if they don't pay for the songs I wrote and my trademark ownership but either way wish this dude the best I guess."
 The band did not respond to Vext's claims at the time.
 Just over a week later on June 2, 2021, Bad Wolves announced that Laskiewicz had indeed joined the band and that they were working on their third album called Dear Monsters, which they claimed would be "the best Bad Wolves album to date".
 The band also elaborated further on Vext's departure, saying that they "disagree with the validity of much of what he has said publicly about our parting of ways – but we would prefer to not look back on the past and instead focus on this new chapter.
 And most importantly, we'd like to let the music speak for itself."
 Laskiewicz was involved in the songwriting of N.A.T.I.O.N.

 In July 2021, Doc Coyle stated on an episode of his podcast The Ex-Man with Doc Coyle that Vext's continued pressure against Bad Wolves meant that "a big portion of the fanbase has essentially been radicalized against the band under false pretenses."
 This came in the wake of a lawsuit filed by Vext against Bad Wolves manager Allen Kovac, who is also the CEO of Better Noise Music.
 In the lawsuit, Vext alleged that Kovac attempted to stop him from making political statements, attempted to buy the trademarks for Bad Wolves off him, tried to strong-arm radio and streaming services into not playing Bad Wolves when Vext refused to sell him the trademarks as a way of pushing Vext out of the music industry, and repeatedly using racial slurs to belittle him.
 Kovac responded with a statement of his own saying that Vext's accusations were "categorically false".
 Coyle and John Boecklin also made their own statement where they said that "In all our dealings with Allen Kovac, he has never used any derogatory racial slurs.
 Tommy is making all of this up.
 Period."